 I’d like to know who has the power to actually do something about this.
 What I don’t want is to be referred to a collection agency, which may be their next step.
 Is this something you can help me with? — Bette Waterstreet, Sacramento, Calif.

 So why didn’t it?
-Well, aggressive “auto renew” techniques are fairly common in the magazine industry.
-In 2006, Time Inc. agreed to stop doing something that looked very similar to what you encountered.
+Well, aggressive “auto-renew” techniques are fairly common in the magazine industry.
+(Here’s an article I recently wrote explaining why we need some laws about this auto-renew-marketing technique) In 2006, Time Inc. agreed to stop doing something that looked very similar to what you encountered.

 What troubles me the most about your case is that there was no easy way to contact Food Network in order make the magazines stop.
 Your emails to the magazine went unanswered.
 Your phone calls appear to have been ignored.
 Even your credit card dispute met with limited success.